-- Enter information in the following fields as appropriate: - 10k.
-Remaining recipient share to be provided (line i minus j) - 10l.
-Total Federal program income earned - 10m.
-Program Income expended in accordance with the deduction alternative - 10n.
-Program Income expended in accordance with the addition alternative - 10o.
+• Enter information in the following fields as appropriate:

+10k.
+Remaining recipient share to be provided (line i minus j) 10l.
+Total Federal program income earned (Please note, program income needs to be approved by COPS Office program manager.)
+10m.
+Program Income expended in accordance with the deduction alternative 10n.
+Program Income expended in accordance with the addition alternative

+- 10o.
 Unexpended program income - Select Continue - In the Remarks and Certification screen, enter text in box 12.
 Additional Information. - Note: If the figures in line 10e or 10j are less than the previous reporting period, you are required to add additional narrative in Box 12 "Remarks" explaining this discrepancy.
 Failure to do so will result in a validation error. - Select Upload Supporting Documents to attach a document - Review the certification information.
 Select the Submit button.